On collecting vintage computer games

 V. Hoarder's heresy

 Apart from volume-related issues, there are other conditions that the collector may come to suffer.

 VIII.
 Dissenter's disharmony

 Next to the adoration for vintage items and the retro experience, there are modern developments that continue in the vein of the old, albeit in an appropriately small scale of production.
-New titles are developed such as Planet Golf (2017) for the C64, (Retro Fever (2014) for the Apple II, and others, and old aesthetics are sometimes used again in games that run on new machines (such as the cameo of Zork I in Call of Duty Black Ops, 2010), sometimes featuring old-school packaging (Unknown Realm, under development).
+New titles are developed such as Planet Golf (2017) for the C64, (Retro Fever (2014) for the Apple II, and others, and old aesthetics are sometimes used again in games that run on new machines (such as the cameo of Zork I in Call of Duty Black Ops (2010)), sometimes featuring old-school packaging (Nox Archaist).
 New hardware is developed to emulate disk drives and cassette recorders, capable of storing many disk images on a USB thumb drive or SD card and obviating dependency on irretrievably aging magnetic media.
 Internet access on 8-bit and 16-bit machines is now possible through special add-on boards, and for some architectures redesigned main boards are coming out, such as the C64 Reloaded and the ZX Spectrum Next, implementing improvements and additions to the old versions.

-The retro scene is alive and well today, and every year that passes makes the past bigger.
-The future looks bright for the vintage games scene.
+The retro movement is alive and well, and every year that passes makes the past bigger.
+Therefore the future looks bright for the vintage games scene.
 Happy collecting!

 1. The term "home computer" (or "microcomputer") was eventually abandoned and replaced by "computer", "personal computer", or "PC" with the rise of the 80x86 platform, or alternatively by the type or brand of the machine in question.

 2. With the arrival of later generations of consoles, the latter gained the option of connecting keyboards (Amiga CDTV, Playstation 2 and onwards), but they are not supplied as standard, nor do they seem to have become popular accessories.